Translate:

 3D Rendering

-Finishes include a cream limestone gallery veneer wall, stained concrete, and terrazzo floors, smooth white plastered walls, translucent and standing seam roofing panels, and concrete roofs that can support solar panels.
+Finishes include a cream limestone gallery veneer wall, stained concrete, and terrazzo floors, smooth white plastered walls, translucent and corrugated galvalume siding and roofing panels, and concrete roofs that can support solar panels.
 Hurricane impact E-glass provides substantial glazing and light while being able to perform during high wind load events.

-Even as a contemporary design, the residence's volumes make reference to the large iconic stone structures strewn throughout the Crucian landscape: former vestiges of plantation architecture erected by exceptionally skilled enslaved African craftsmen, at times, left in a ruinous state which grounds this design in the present while still respecting the site's rich cultural past.
+Even as a contemporary design, the residence's volumes reference the large iconic stone structures strewn throughout the St. Croix landscape: former vestiges of plantation architecture erected by exceptionally skilled enslaved African craftsmen.
+Left, at times, in a ruinous state, or rebuilt and incorporated in new developments, this architectural feature helps ground this design in the present while still respecting the site's rich cultural past.
 As a homage, the villa has been named Ile Imole: in Yoruba which means "House of Light".

 Services: